conduktor/scala-api-template/README.md

 ## Migration
-Database provisioning / migration is done via [Flyway](https://flywaydb.org/) It is schema based (found in /src/main/resources/db/migration/).
+Database provisioning / migration is done via [flyway](https://flywaydb.org/)

-We try to do only **backward compatible** changes.
-That allows us to simplify the integration (no downtime), allow rollbacks and prevent any data loss.

-To run migration when the server is starting up, you have to enabled the migration flag env (DB_MIGRATION=true).
-It's disabled by default.

-You can also run the migration with sbt :

-`sbt migrate-apply` : apply migrations to your database
+When respecting the flyway convention, the migration will apply on test database and at application start to ensure the database is up-to-date with current running code.

 ## Auth

-Auth is simply a JWT validation + data extraction, against an auth0 tenant.
+Auth is a JWT validation + data extraction, against an auth0 tenant.

-We just retrieve the exposed public key from auth0, and use it to validate et decode the token provided by the frontend as a Bearer Authorization header
+We retrieve the exposed public key from auth0, and use it to validate et decode the token provided by the frontend as a Bearer Authorization header

 ## ISSUES

- - Intellij can't type properly macros (such as skunk's "sql" StringOps) Using Metals is therefore recommended when dealing with repositories
+ - Intellij can't type properly macros (such as skunk's "sql" StringOps), using Metals is therefore recommended when dealing with repositories

 ## TODOS
-- tagged types with codecs (server, db)
-- tests (+ integration test with the DB to run in the CI)
 - domain-specific error fmk
 - streaming endpoints (paginated, websocket)
-- db migration in the CI (requires a cloudSQL proxy step)